jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 ![](images/Pointers.002.png)

-If the class has a class as well, this does not redirect the original object’s class, because the second class is *another* class object, that the first class is just *based* on.
+If the class has a class as well, this might not redirect the original object’s class, because the second class is *another* class object, that the first class is just *based* on.
 An object redirection is just a much tighter bond, than a class redirection.

 ![](images/Pointers.003.png)